jensmdriller/google-k8s-workshop/modules/13-build-pipeline.md

 This lab uses [Jenkins Pipeline](https://jenkins.io/solutions/pipeline/) to define builds as groovy scripts.

-Navigate to your Jenkins UI and follow these steps to configure a Pipeline job (hot tip: you can find the IP address of your Jenkins install with `kubectl get ingress --namespace jenkins`):
+Navigate to your Jenkins UI and follow these steps to configure a Pipeline job (hot tip: you can find the IP address of your Jenkins install with `kubectl get svc cd-jenkins --namespace jenkins`):

 1. Click the “Jenkins” link in the top left of the interface